-Student Teaching Roundups are held one long semester prior to the student teaching semester (early September for Spring and late January for Fall) and are mandatory for all students who plan to student teach.
-Students are also given information at the roundups about upcoming requirements prior to student teaching and the course(s) for which they will register.
+Student Teaching Roundups meetings are held one long semester prior to the student teaching semester (early September for Spring and late January for Fall) and are mandatory for all students who plan to student teach.
+Students are also given information at the Roundups about upcoming requirements prior to student teaching and the course(s) for which they will register.

 Student teachers also have the opportunity to do half of their student teaching abroad.
 At the present time, international student teaching programs are offered in Curacao, England, Germany, Mexico and New Zealand.
-Specific details are given to students at Roundups or can be obtained by making an appointment with the Associate Dean-Director of Teacher Education and Field Experiences in the College of Education Academic Advising Center.
+Specific details are given to students at Roundups or can be obtained by making an appointment with the Director of Student and Professional Services in the Center for Student and Professional Services.